Early Childhood

 • reduce your own stress levels by understanding better what the child with neurodiverse needs so as to reach their true potential

-• be a valuable and knowledgeable resource in the area of neurodiversity for parents and colleagues alike.
+• be a valuable and knowledgeable resource in the area of neurodiversity for Parents and colleagues alike.

 We look forward to seeing you there.